Table of Contents Search for printer HOME

 Public opinion

-Antarctic cores could not help.
-Little snow falls there, and the layers of ice were too thin and squashed together to reveal rapid variations.
-Certainly no climate variation of Younger Dryas magnitude had been seen recently.
-So there was reason to hope that our present climate was relatively stable, at least for the moment.
-The Europeans and Americans nevertheless agreed that through most of the last 100,000 years the global climate had oscillated "on a scale that human cultural and industrial activities have not yet faced."
-More broadly, a landmark 2001 study published a termperature record for the entire past 65 million years, and it was far from smooth.
+At least no climate variation of Younger Dryas magnitude and scope had happened in recorded history.
+But the European and American researchers warned that through most of the last 100,000 years, the global climate had oscillated "on a scale that human cultural and industrial activities have not yet faced."
+More broadly, a landmark 2001 study published a temperature record for the entire past 65 million years, and it was far from smooth.
 "It now appears," the authors concluded, "that extreme aberrations in global climate can arise through a number of mechanisms."(61)

 The Fragile Atlantic Circulation TOP OF PAGE